graezykev/dev-container/part-5.md

 ![choose dev container to build](./images/part-5/choose-dev-container.png)

-This trigger the building for the Dev Container of the project.
+This triggers building the Dev Container of the project.

 Then, for other projects, we can run `Dev Containers: Switch Container` from the Command Palette and select other projects we want to build.